nmarks413/nix-config/readme.md

 # nix config

-this setup allows natalie and chloe to share common configuration between their machines, but also share useful modules between each other.
+this setup allows natalie, clover, and more to share common configuration between their machines, but also share useful modules between each other.

 ```
 lib/ # reusable functions